Squadbase logo

 FieldDescription

 Snowflake Private KeyThe private key (Base64-encoded) used for authentication with Snowflake.
-This is a more secure authentication method used in place of a password.

-How to Obtain Each Value
+How to Obtain the Private Key

 Prerequisites